-Very few natural areas have been protected as well as the Marguerite D’Youville wildlife sanctuary, which is on Île Saint-Bernard in Châteauguay.
+Very few natural areas have been protected as well as the refuge faunique Marguerite-D'Youville, which is on Île Saint-Bernard in Châteauguay.
 Its marshes, wetlands, shorelines, prairies and wooded areas form exceptional ecosystems near urban areas and are home to a wide range of animal and plant species.

 A great particularity of the wildlife sanctuary is that it features a permanent marsh covering a third of the area or 85 hectares.
 Combined with other habitats of the area, this wetland supplies high-quality food and shelter for wildlife and allows exceptional plant life to develop.

 Because of the quality of its habitats and abundant food it offers, the Marguerite-D’Youville wildlife sanctuary has become one of the foremost ornithological sites in Québec owing to the number of species observed, some 243 reported over the years.
 Considered a key migratory stopover, the wildlife installations attract our feathered friends year round, much to the pleasure of bird and photography enthusiasts!

 A paradise for aquatic and land mammals, it is not unusual to spot a common muskrat, an American mink, a red fox, a groundhog or even one of the white-tailed deer that consider the wildlife sanctuary as an ideal habitat!